Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Understanding Generalization

-Second, significant differences between the three models are observed even at 5k iterations.
-SwinIR-medium and SwinIR-high obtain sharper background reconstruction than SwinIR-low as shown in Fig. \ref{fig:iter} (b), though at the cost of reduced rain removal generalization.
+Second, the models' learning strategies diverge significantly as early as 5k iterations.
+As shown in Fig. \ref{fig:iter} (b), SwinIR-Medium and SwinIR-High achieve sharper background reconstructions, but this comes at the cost of poor rain removal generalization.
 It indicates that the networks fit the training rain streaks early on.
-Additionally, their rain removal values \( E_R \) remain almost unchanged throughout the training process, as illustrated by the blue and yellow lines in Fig. \ref{fig:iter} (a).
-In contrast, SwinIR-low focuses more on fitting the low-sharpness background content.
-This results in less sharp background reconstructions but better rain removal on the test set, as seen in the first row of Fig. \ref{fig:iter} (b).
+Additionally, their rain removal values \( E_R \) remain flat throughout the entire training process, as illustrated by the blue and yellow lines in Fig. \ref{fig:iter} (a).
+In contrast, SwinIR-Low prioritizes learning the background content.
+This results in less sharp reconstructions but superior generalization on the test set, as confirmed in the first row of Fig. \ref{fig:iter} (b).

-Third, the performance curve of SwinIR-low in Fig. \ref{fig:iter} (a) reveals a tradeoff between the network's ability to generalize rain removal and its background reconstruction performance.
-As training progresses, the network improves its background reconstruction, as indicated by the increasingly clear background in the first row of Fig. \ref{fig:iter} (b).
-However, this also causes the network to fit the training rain streaks, thereby weakening its generalization ability, as the testing rain streaks become more noticeable.
-Concluding from Fig. \ref{fig:iter}, we can rank the preferences of network fitting as follows: low-sharpness content > training rain patterns > medium- and high-sharpness content.
+Third, the performance of SwinIR-Low in Fig. \ref{fig:iter} (a) reveals a clear tradeoff between generalization and reconstruction.
+As training progresses, the network gets better at reconstructing the background, as shown in the first row of Fig. \ref{fig:iter} (b).
+However, this improvement comes at the cost of generalization; the model begins to overfit the training rain, causing unseen rain streaks to become more apparent.
+Concluding from Fig. \ref{fig:iter}, we can establish the network's fitting preference: low-sharpness content > training rain patterns > medium- and high-sharpness content.